 (20)

 Here, N can be called the effective number of breeders, which must not be confused with the effective population size.
-Here, Equation 20 is Equation 4 minus half an individual.
+Notice that equation 20 differs from equation 4 by the subtraction of half an individual.

 If we use Equation 20 in Equation 16 and rearrange the formula we get (Appendix 9):